×

 All about Basaltic Trachyandesite and Marble Properties

 Know all about Basaltic Trachyandesite and Marble properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Basaltic Trachyandesite belongs to Igneous Rocks while Marble belongs to Metamorphic Rocks.Texture of Basaltic Trachyandesite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Marble is Granular.
 Basaltic Trachyandesite appears Dull and Soft and Marble appears Veined and Shiny.
-The luster of Basaltic Trachyandesite is not available while that of Marble is dull to pearly to subvitreous.
+The luster of Basaltic Trachyandesite is while that of Marble is dull to pearly to subvitreous.
 Basaltic Trachyandesite is available in black, brown, light to dark grey colors whereas Marble is available in black, blue, brown, grey, pink, white colors.
 The commercial uses of Basaltic Trachyandesite are an oil and gas reservoir, commemorative tablets, creating artwork and that of Marble are cemetery markers, commemorative tablets, creating artwork, curling, laboratory bench tops, paper industry, tombstones, used in aquariums, whiting material in toothpaste, paint and paper.